Jack D. Pressman-Burroughs Wellcome Fund Career Development

 Award in 20th Century History of Medicine or Biomedical Sciences

-The Award will be presented at the 2015 meeting of the Association, to be held April 30-May 3 in New Haven, CT.
+The Award will be presented at the 2017 meeting of the Association, to be held May 4-7 in Nashville, TN.
 Reasonable travel expenses will be provided.
-The application, including all supporting materials, must be postmarked by 31 December 2014 and addressed to the Chair of the Pressman–Burroughs Wellcome Committee, Richard Keller, Department of Medical History and Bioethics, University of Wisconsin-Madison, 1300 University Avenue, Madison, WI 53706; firstname.lastname@example.org.
-Email submissions are preferred.
-More information may be obtained from the AAHM website (http://www.histmed.org/about/awards) or from the committee chair.
+The application, including all supporting materials, must be submitted by 31 December 2016.
+Submissions and/or questions should be directed to the Chair of the Pressman–Burroughs Wellcome Committee, Julia Rodriguez at firstname.lastname@example.org.
+More information may be obtained from the committee chair.